 Tuition + Fees

-LMU Extension tuition (or course fee) covers instruction and instruction-related needs.
+LMU Extension tuition (or the course fee) covers instruction and instruction-related needs.
 Additional fees may be required for books and additional course materials.
 Extension tuition does not grant students access to full University amenities.
-Weekday parking, additional library privileges, business and mail services, performance and athletics tickets, recreation center use and other services are available at additional cost.
-Tuition may be made payable by check, money order, Visa or Mastercard.
+Weekday parking, additional library privileges, business and mail services, performance and athletics tickets, recreation center use, and other services are available at additional cost.
+Tuition may be made payable by check, money order, Visa, or Mastercard.
 Cash transactions cannot be accepted.
 Tuition and fees are subject to change.

-Thanks to the generosity of the University, our benefactors, religious communities and the community, some scholarship and tuition assistance opportunities are available for selected programs.
+Thanks to the generosity of the University, our benefactors, religious communities, and the community, some opportunities are available for selected programs.
 Federal and University Financial Aid are not available for continuing education and non-degree programs.

 Tuition Payment Plans

 LMU Extension offers students opportunities to arrange tuition payment plans for a select group of courses.
 Payment plans can be individually tailored to assist with the needs of the student.